 For Immediate Release: Contact: Senator Shirley Turner

-February 23, 2015 (609) 323-7239
+March 27, 2015 (609) 323-7239

-February 23, 2015 (609) 323-7239
+March 27, 2015 (609) 323-7239

 State and federal laws ban money managers from collecting fees from states where they have financed political candidates, but these pay-to-play laws don’t cover national political organizations, such as the RNC and RGA.
-In fact, the Christie Administration adopted a rule in 2013 specifically stating the prohibitions don’t apply to federal donations.
+New Jersey also does not require the regular disclosure of the fees paid to the private investment firms selected to manage pension funds.